In this review I’m going to jump into the Rocket Hindi course and give you my honest opinion on whether or not I think it’s worth using.

 Here are some of the general features of Rocket Hindi that I think need addressing or adding:

 - Strict vetting of sales affiliates.
-Rocket Languages has an unchecked affiliate scheme in place that makes it almost impossible to stop spammers from annoying the heck out of people with spammy ads and fake reviews about Rocket products.
+Rocket Languages has an unchecked affiliate scheme in place that makes it almost impossible to stop spammers from annoying the heck out of people with spammy ads and untrustworthy reviews of Rocket Hindi.

 - Further improvements to the web app design could be helpful, including added graphics and a better testing system.